-Crater Lake National Park in Oregon protects that very specific location, giving travelers the opportunity to not only see the world’s purest body of water but absorb its magical environment.
-Many days the clarity of the water grants viewers a perfect reflection of heaven on earth.
+Crater Lake National Park in Oregon protects that very location and gives travelers the opportunity to see the world’s purest body of water and absorb its magical environment.
+Many days, the clarity of the water grants viewers a perfect reflection of the sky above.

 Why Visit Crater Lake National Park in Your RV?

 A visit to Crater Lake National Park is reminiscent of childhood fairy tales with magical vistas, villainous volcanoes, and happily-ever-after endings.
 What began as a scenic mountainous landscape suddenly became roiled with volcanic explosions about 7,700 years ago, settling into the breathtaking panoramas we see today.

 Just imagine summer days hiking in the forests and mountains around Crater Lake, taking a tour to Wizard Island, and then coming home to your motorhome for a freshly prepared dinner and s’mores by the fire.
 It doesn’t get much better than that!

 The park is very drivable for any vehicle in the summer and Mazama Campground has several sites for RVs.
 The Rim Drive and North Entrance are apt to close during the winter months, and the Rim Drive requires slower driving speeds for larger RVs and travel trailers.

 Being in south-central Oregon, Crater Lake definitely experiences all four seasons.
 Summer is by far the most active time for park visitors, but you can visit year-round if you are prepared.